Quantum Universally Composable Oblivious Linear Evaluation: UC security

-Theorem~\ref{thm:QUC} is proved by combining Lemma~\ref{lemma:dishonestAlice} and Lemma~\ref{lemma:dishonestBob} that we present in the following two subsections.
+\begin{theorem}[quantum-UC security of $\mathcal{\pi}_{\textbf{QOLE}}$] The protocol $\mathcal{\pi}_{\textbf{QOLE}}$ from Figure~\ref{fig:fullprotocol} statistically quantum-UC realizes (see Definition~\ref{def:statisticalquc}) $\mathcal{F}_{\textbf{OLE}}$ in the $\mathcal{F}_{\textbf{COM}}-$hybrid model. \end{theorem} Theorem~\ref{thm:QUC} is proved by combining Lemma~\ref{lemma:dishonestAlice} and Lemma~\ref{lemma:dishonestBob} that we present below.
 In the former we prove the protocol's security for the case where Alice is dishonest and Bob is honest, while in the latter we prove security in the case where Alice is honest and Bob dishonest.